StakeNow/SIWT/README.md

 Use this package to define the requirements your user needs to obtain access.
 Currently it supports:

 - checking if your user has a certain NFT
-- checking if a user is (or is not) on a provided whitelist
+- checking if a user is (or is not) on a provided allowlist
 - checking if a user has a min/max amount of XTZ
 - checking if a user has a min/max amount of a fungible token